 How is the annual supervisory fee calculated?

-The ECB calculates the annual costs of its supervisory tasks to define the total amount of the annual supervisory fees.
-The overall costs are then split into two categories:
+The ECB calculates the annual expenditure of its supervisory tasks to define the total amount of the annual supervisory fees.

 How much does each bank pay?